History of guerrilla warfare: War of 1812

 Although a great number of engagements were conventional, unconventional warfare was used to a certain extent by the Americans in their second conflict with the British Empire.
 This war has been a controversial between historians and scholars.
 However, it cannot be denied that some guerrilla actions did take place and were expertly used by the Americans.
 The Americans used forms of unconventional warfare, such as, raiding, hit and run incursions, surprise attacks, and sometimes ambushes.
 The three commanders of the Regiment of Riflemen were fairly competent in some limited unconventional types of warfare against the British Empire such as Benjamin Forsyth, Daniel Appling, and Ludowick Morgan.
-Other Americans that used hit and run raids plus surprise incursions were Duncan MacArthur, Alexander Smyth, Andrew Holmes, Daniel Bissell, John B. Campbell, and George McGlassin.
+Other Americans that used hit and run raids plus surprise incursions were Duncan McArthur, Alexander Smyth, Andrew Holmes, Daniel Bissell, John B. Campbell, and George McGlassin.

 The United States however, also had amphibious like combatants that could be seen as 'guerrillas of the sea'.
 These were either United States Navy commanders or privateers that raided British merchant shipping.
 The privateers were able to raid the British ships by raising British colors to surprise and capture British ships, or disguise one's ship as a harmless looking vessel with hidden riflemen to ambush/surprise unsuspecting British ships.
-These Americans were Melancthon Taylor Woolsey, Otway Burns, Thomas Boyle, David Porter, Jesse Elliot, John Percival, John ORdronaux, and William Josephus Stafford.
+These Americans were Melancthon Taylor Woolsey, Otway Burns, Thomas Boyle, David Porter, Jesse Elliot, John Percival, John Ordronaux, and William Josephus Stafford.
 Next, the American militia which were famous for their forms of guerrilla warfare in the American Revolution were not used so effectively in the War of 1812.
 It has been reported that the militia were poorly utilized as conventional troops, poorly armed, underfunded, and poorly trained which made them significantly less effective than their American Revolutionary counter-parts.
 Because of these conditions, the American militia was given a poor status, therefore they could only do so little damage.
 However, if used carefully in a sophisticated way, they could have been effective guerrilla fighters.

 One of the most notable commanders to use the guerrilla tactics effectively was Alexander Macomb.
-His exploits are mentioned in the book: The Battles at Plattsburgh: September 11, 1814 By Keith A. Herkalo.
+His exploits are mentioned in the book The Battles at Plattsburgh: September 11, 1814 by Keith A. Herkalo.
 This history book mentions how General Alexander Macomb had the American militia fire at the British from behind trees, rocks, and bushes while retreating or maneuvering around them in the woods during the Battle of Plattsburgh.
 British and Canadian commanders quoted how the American militia were formidable and did not fight like gentlemen by firing from concealed positions behind trees and rocks.
 It was said that the American Militia with their guerrilla style fighting in this battle played an important role in America's victory of Plattsburgh.
 At the end of the war, America gained very little favorable results such as the defeat of their formidable native America foe Tecumseh's Confederacy.
 America could only fight the British to a draw at the end of this conflict.
 It's debatable if any of these American combatant's guerrilla-like actions had any impact on the outcome of the war, but they do provide good insight of lessons to be learned for future military commanders and historians yearning to learn the ways of guerrilla tactics and strategy.